chahohbily/slide_switcher/README.md

   containerWight: 350,
 ),
 ```

+***Make sure that the containerHeight and containerWight parameters match the swipe movements, otherwise it's possible that the sliders will exceed the container boundaries***

 To change the state of the screen it is recommended to create a variable storing the index of the current slider and call its setState
 in the onSelect function